-Pure indulgence the healthy way: These sugar free chocolate cupcakes have a moist coconut flour base and are topped with a dreamy-creamy chocolate frosting.
-They are Keto, low carb and perfect for diabetics.
+Pure indulgence the sugar free way: These Keto chocolate cupcakes have a moist coconut flour base and are topped with a dreamy-creamy chocolate frosting.
+They are gluten free, low carb and perfect for diabetics.

 Chocolate.
 Who doesn’t like it?
 Chocolate is about enjoying life.
 It is happiness and indulgence rolled into one.